touchpi/touchpi-doc/docs/displays/hyperpixel2.1round/index.md

 ///
 Reboot with `sudo shutdown -r` now or simply `sudo reboot`

+/// note
+Running software on a pi zero with Bookworm (not on a pi zero 2) feels subjectively somewhat slower than with buster or bullseye.
+///

 ## Rotation (screen and touch)

 Manufacturer script `hyperpixel2r-rotate` does not work with Buster lite or any Bullseye or any Bookworm.